Temasys/SkylinkJS/README.md

 - Install `grunt-cli` (See: http://gruntjs.com/getting-started)
 - Run `npm install` to install dev dependencies.
 - Run `npm install -g browserify` and `npm install -g testling` (might require sudo) to install the necessary tools to test locally
-- Run `npm start` to start a local webserver to be able access the demo and doc folders (WebRTC won't work from your local file-system)
+- Run `npm start` to start a local webserver to be able access the demo and doc folders (WebRTC won't work from your local file-system).
+This will popup Chrome (Mac).
+You can configure a different browsers in the `start.sh` file.

 ## Development